aloxe/huwindty/src/pages/documentation/cms.md

 ---
 ## Foreword

-I tried a few CMS for eleventy but the only that do not require an extra account other that the git repository system (Forgejo, gitlab or github) are [Decap CMS](https://decapcms.org/) and its recent fork [Sveltia CMS](https://github.com/sveltia/sveltia-cms).
-This last CMS is my choice because it looks promising with a better UX a a clear roadmap.
+I tried a few CMS for 11ty, but the only that do not require an extra account —other that the git repository system (Forgejo, gitlab or github)— are [Decap CMS](https://decapcms.org/) and its recent fork [Sveltia CMS](https://github.com/sveltia/sveltia-cms).
+I chose the second one because it looks better maintained, more promising and it has a better UX.

 ## Sveltia CMS

 [Sveltia CMS](https://github.com/sveltia/sveltia-cms) is a content management system (CMS) designed to provide a user-friendly interface to manage content for static site generators.
 It is firstly created to be hosted by Netifly.
-It offers a clean interface to create and edit pages that are still saved with git.
+It offers a clean and accessible interface to create and edit pages that are still saved as files on the git repository of your project.

 Sveltia CMS is a complete reboot of **Netlify CMS** whose development was discontinued in 2022 and then rebranded in 2023 under the name [Decap CMS](https://decapcms.org/).
 Since Sveltia CMS aims to offer all features of the original CMS, there is alost no difference between the two in terms of feature and configuration.
 For this reason, it is possible to follow the documentation of the later while using Sveltia CMS.